ghostwan/PodTube/README.md

 # PodTube

-This app allows you to download a youtube video or subscribe to a youtube channel.
+Because youtube RED is not available in most country, this app allows you to download a youtube video or subscribe to a youtube channel.

 The main goal is to be able to subscribe to a channel or a user as we subscribe to podcast.
 To either have an audio or video podcast from youtube.